opencord/cord/docs/build_images.md

 4. Determines which images need to be rebuilt based on:

-    * Whether the image exists and is has current tags added to it.
+    * Whether the image exists and has current tags on it.
+If an image is tagged with the `candidate` tag, but shouldn't be this tag is removed.
     * If the Docker build context is *dirty* or differs (is on a different branch) from the git tag specified in the repo manifest
     * If the image's parent (or grandparent, etc.) needs to be rebuilt